savaslabs/savaslabs.github.io/_work/transaction-advisors.md

 Savas provides Drupal development and theming services for Transaction Advisors, working closely with the editorial management to implement new features and designs.

 ### Challenges:
-> - Provide a better way to manage customer subscriptions and process recurring payments.
+- Provide a better way to manage customer subscriptions and process recurring payments.
-> - Implement a more modern, responsive design that looks good on a variety of devices.
+- Implement a more modern, responsive design that looks good on a variety of devices.

 ---

 ### Solution:
-Savas started by cleaning up the existing codebase to ensure it was consistent with Drupal standards, laying the groundwork for sustainable development going forward.

-Next, it was important to Compost Pedallers to have a lot of flexibility in their subscription plans along with automated, recurring billing.
-Based on Savas founder Chris Russo’s own experience running a compost service, Savas suggested that Compost Pedallers switch to Stripe as their payment processor.
-Stripe provides a powerful payment API allowing for complete control over the checkout experience, coupled with simple, competitive pricing and tremendous customer support.
-After demonstrating the benefits of Stripe to the client, Savas integrated Stripe into the existing Compost Pedallers site.

-Compost Pedallers also wanted a more modern looking website that was user friendly on a variety of devices, including tablets and smart phones.
-To provide the most bang for the buck, Savas guided Compost Pedallers’ purchase of a responsive theme from a credible template marketplace.
-Savas then configured the existing site to use the new theme, providing custom code where needed to ensure the new theme worked throughout, including in the client’s online store.
+Since Transaction Advisors’ business model depends on paid subscriptions to their collection of articles and videos, it was critical that their site have a robust paywall allowing subscribers access to content, while encouraging anonymous users to register for paid accounts.
+Savas leveraged Drupal’s powerful core system for managing user’s roles and permissions with custom code that allows anonymous users to view an article or video description, but displays a login/register window if those users then click on the full article/video link.

+Like most web-based businesses these days, Transaction Advisors knew that it wasn’t enough for their site to cater only to visitors using desktops or laptops.
+Rather, they found it critical to provide a great user experience on tablets and mobile devices as well.
+To make the best use of Transaction Advisors development budget, Savas purchased an off-the-shelf responsive base theme and then customized it to the client’s needs.
+The result was a low cost transition to a responsive, clean design that was user friendly on a variety of devices.